philipce/nifty/README.md

 All of Nifty's external dependencies are listed in this section.

-Eventually, any missing dependencies will be resolved by a fancy installer, but for now you'll have to take some simple manual steps.
+Eventually, any missing dependencies will be resolved by a fancy installer, but for now you may have to take some simple manual steps.

 ##### Make